 - Use Cases

-One of the many challenges institutions looking to enter DeFi have is navigating the complexity of the ecosystem and the wide range of data that needs to be understood.
+One of the many challenges institutions looking to enter decentralized finance have is navigating the complexity of the ecosystem and the wide range of data that needs to be understood.

 Because of the nature of DeFi and the underlying technologies, you need four data lenses to identify potential opportunities, develop trading strategies, and make fully informed investment decisions.
 These are:

 - Pool level

 What Information Does Each Data Lens Provide?

 Each data lens provides information about a different aspect of a DeFi protocol, and all are needed to get a complete picture.

 Protocol level data lets you evaluate how a protocol behaves and compare it against other protocols to determine which offers the best opportunities or best aligns with your investment goals.